Car insurance without a permanent address

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 You need to provide your insurer with an address when you purchase a car insurance policy.
 However, many travellers, backpackers and Aussies don't have a permanent address, but that doesn't mean you can't get car insurance.
+In most cases, you can put down the address where the car spends most of its time.

 Do you need a permanent address to get car insurance?